lorenzo-arcioni/HPC-T-Annotator/README.md

 It is **mandatory** to enter the options all on one line.

 ## Execution pipeline example
 Once you have downloaded and extracted the TAR archive, you can proceed as follows: perform the code generation phase, upload (if necessary) the generated TAR package to the HPC machine, and then start the computation.
+For code generation, GUI is highly recomended!

 ### Generation of code